New cognitive science major combines STEM and humanities

 They are engaged in remarkable work, from developing new ways to diagnose schizophrenia and autism to studying the brain’s role in producing religious beliefs to examining how and why people make decisions.
 Computer scientists at the center work on algorithms for more efficient robots.
 Philosophers, meanwhile, engage with the ethical issues inherent in our increasing reliance on robots.
 A recent talk by noted roboticist Angelica Lim sponsored by the center was titled: Building Robots with Emotional Intelligence.

-“We are a place that bridges humanities and the sciences,” says Brian McLaughlin, the center’s director and a professor of philosophy professor.
+“We are a place that bridges humanities and the sciences,” says Brian McLaughlin, the center’s director and a professor of philosophy.
 “The goal of cognitive science is to understand the mind and mental abilities, and the applications span the academic spectrum.”

-With enrollments on the rise, the center this year launched an undergraduate major, broadening Rutgers’ stake in this emerging field and drawing a devoted community of students.
+With enrollments on the rise, the center recently launched an undergraduate major, broadening Rutgers’ stake in this emerging field and drawing a devoted community of students.

-Ashley George switched her major seven times—taking courses in finance, linguistics, religion, and dance—says she has finally found a home in cognitive science.
+Ashley George switched her major seven times—taking courses in finance, linguistics, religion, and dance—before finally finding a home in cognitive science.
 George plans on becoming a neuro-psychologist and doing research on Alzheimer’s and Huntington’s diseases.